 We're going to connect to the channel Bedroom2.
 You need to know the server's IP address.
 Mine is 192.168.1.46

 sudo /home/mumble/bin/talkiepi –server 192.168.1.46:64738 –password mumble –username Bedroom2Here -channel Bedroom2

 If that doen't work try

 go run cmd/talkiepi/main.go –server 192.168.1.46:64738 –password mumble –username Bedroom2Here -channel Bedroom2

 Test the setup

 Test your setup by talking from your laptop to your Raspberry Pi and vice versa.
-On the Raspberry Pi you'll need to add a button to GPIO 25 and Ground to send a message back.
+On the Raspberry Pi you'll need to add a button to GPIO 25 and Ground.
+Press the button to talk back to the server.

 Setup the 2nd bedroom